Contact

 Excitation unit

-Broadband excitation is achieved with an automatic modal hammer (vImpact of the 60/2000 series)
+The broadband excitation is carried out with an automatic modal hammer

 • High reproducibility